Marktawa/fox-oil/ARTICLE.md

 ## What is Amazon S3?

 [Amazon AWS](https://aws.amazon.com/) is the biggest cloud provider.
-It offers [Amazon S3](https://aws.amazon.com/s3), a cloud storage service you can use to host your media assets.
+It offers [Amazon S3](https://aws.amazon.com/s3), a cloud storage service to host your media assets.
 Amazon S3 is scalable, reliable, secure, and performant.
 The Strapi Team built an Amazon S3 Upload Provider Plugin to help with uploading your media assets to your S3 storage bucket.

 ## Prerequisites